Table of Contents

 Key Contributions of John Horner in Paleontology

-- He discovered that like any other animals, dinosaurs do nurture their young.
-He also found that they were social animals and some can be found in groups.
+- He discovered that, like any other animals, dinosaurs do nurture their young.
+He also found that they were social animals, and some could be found in groups.

 - Furthermore, he found out that some dinosaurs are “unevolved” versions of other species.

-- At present, he is on search of a way to reactivate dinosaur DNA in birds in order to “revive” and create modern dinosaurs.
+- At present, he is searching for a way to reactivate dinosaur DNA in birds to “revive” and create modern dinosaurs.

 Further Reading: Famous Scientists.